 After the OMI, I worked as a surgical technician in the operating room at the University of New Mexico Outpatient Surgery and Imaging Center for four years.
 My position was “scrub technician,” and I assisted in various outpatient surgeries in various medical disciplines including OB/GYN, general surgery, orthopedics, ophthalmology, and plastic surgery.
 After going back to school and earning my master’s degree in physician assistant studies, I worked as a physician assistant at New Mexico Orthopedics.

 After some time in the medical field I gradually shifted my career to education.
 First, I worked with neurologically and behaviorally challenged adolescents at an inpatient treatment center in New Mexico.
 Since moving to Colorado, I have worked solely in the educational field and it has been a wonderful change.
 In 2013 I moved from Denver to Northern Colorado and began tutoring and instructing at the college level.
 I accepted a faculty position at CollegeAmerica in 2013 and have been employed here since.
 Teaching at CollegeAmerica has been truly the most rewarding and enjoyable of all my careers.

 - Jon Allison

-Jon Allison is the associate dean of medical specialties.
+Jon Allison is the associate dean of healthcare.
 He served in the Navy as a hospital corpsman for four years and was stationed with the Marines.
 He graduated from the University of Arizona with a bachelor’s degree in biology.
 Most of his work experience has come from working in various pharmacies.
-He teaches many of the medical specialties classes including pharmacy, EKG, vital signs, A&P, and others.
+He teaches many of the medical assisting classes including pharmacy, EKG, vital signs, A&P, and others.
 He has worked as a corporate trainer, a high school teacher, a community college adjunct professor, and has been with CollegeAmerica since 2011.